 The following sections summarize how ATL11 data are processed.
 Users seeking additional details should consult the referenced sections in the ATBD for ATL11.
-To download this document, see "Technical References" on the ATL11, Version 4 Data Set landing page at https://nsidc.org/data/ATL11/versions/4.

 2.1 Background

 A number of successful techniques have been used to determine elevation changes from repeattrack data from ICESat/GLAS, the predecessor to ATLAS/ICESat-2.
 For example, where surface slopes are small relative to background geophysical processes, height changes have been isolated by subtracting the mean height from a collection of measurements along the same repeat track.
 In regions where off-track surface slopes are not negligible, height changes have been recovered by subtracting the mean height plus an estimate of the surface slope.